wakatime/legal/privacy.md

   hostname, your computer’s timezone, your computer's operating system name and version information, and websites visited in your browser from your usage of our [downloadable plugins][editors].
 We do not receive or store your source code.
-Syntax languages, editor names, operating system usage, and detected dependency data may be displayed on your public profile unless you opt-out of sharing this information by editing your profile settings.
+Your syntax languages, editor names, operating systems, and libraries/imports usage may be displayed on your public profile unless you opt-out of sharing this information by editing your profile settings.
 All other plugin usage information will never be shared publicly without your consent.
 This information is deleted when you delete your WakaTime account.
 * **Service integrations.** If you [integrate with a service][integrations] on WakaTime we will connect that service to ours.
 We do not receive or store your passwords or source code for any of these services.
 You can remove an